 Scottish Building Standards, Technical Handbook - Non-domestic (2017).
 Part 4: Safety

-Pre-requisites from compliance with each of the documents above are WRAS Approval and HSE L8 compliance (for workplaces and premises controlled in connection with a trade, business or other undertaking).
+Pre-requisites for compliance with each of the documents above are WRAS Approval and HSE L8 compliance (for workplaces and premises controlled in connection with a trade, business or other undertaking).
 Emphasis is also placed upon the operator's duty of care and the required maintenance of safety devices to ensure correct operation.

 Prevention of Scalding